 If your organization would like to schedule a presentation, our most popular training is LGBTQ+ Basics and Beyond.
 Participants leave the presentation with up-to-date vocabulary, answers to frequently asked questions, and improved tools for allying with queer and transgender people.

 Our presentations work for organizations talking about LGBTQ+ topics for the first time and those prepared to take a deeper dive into the material.
 A typical training session is 90 minutes long, including time for Q&A.

-The average cost for a workshop is $500, and trainings can be adapted to your organization’s unique requirements.
 We would be happy to schedule a free 15-minute phone conversation to discuss your needs and budget – you can schedule that conversation by contacting Lily Pearl (she/her), Program and Education Manager.